-According to an update provided by a large number of international experts in 2018, testing more than one blood sample and the analysis of DNA extracts from at least one milliliter of serum is suggested for OBI detection.
-Moreover, due to the intermittent pattern of HBV DNA detection in OBI cases alongside its cost limitation, antiHBc testing can be used as an alternative method to screen occult infections and, therefore, to reduce the risk of HBV transmission.
-Nonetheless, it may also lead to excluding an unacceptable proportion of volunteers from blood donation due to false-positive results in areas with high rates of exposure to HBV.
+According to an update provided by a large number of international experts in 2018, testing more than one blood sample and the analysis of DNA extracts from at least one milliliter of serum is suggested for OBI detection.8 Moreover, due to the intermittent pattern of HBV DNA detection in OBI cases alongside its cost limitation, antiHBc testing can be used as an alternative method to

-Several studies have indicated that OBI is more prevalent in areas with high levels of HBV endemicity.
-In a systematic review of 61 studies published between 2000 and 2020 from 25 out of 31 provinces of Iran,12 the pooled rate of HBV infection among BDs was estimated at 0.57% (95% CI: 0.47-0.67%), with marked disparity (0.1-2.34%) across the provinces.
+Several studies have indicated that OBI is more prevalent in areas with high levels of HBV endemicity.11 In a systematic review of 61 studies published between 2000 and 2020 from 25 out of 31 provinces of Iran,12 the pooled rate of HBV infection among BDs was estimated at 0.57% (95% CI: 0.47-0.67%), with marked disparity (0.1-2.34%) across the provinces.
 The authors concluded that HBV prevalence has shown a declining trend over the past decades, indicating the effectiveness of the blood safety measures taken in the country.
-On the other hand, very high proportions of anti-HBc reactive donors (8.9-11.0%) were reported from areas of high HBV endemicity in Iran, such as the Golestan and Sistan-Baluchestan provinces.13-15 Moreover, we previously estimated that an average 7.9% of Iranian anti-HBc-positive BDs have molecular evidence of OBI.
-Also, significant OBI rates were estimated among high-risk Iranian populations such as those who inject drugs, those with hepatitis C virus or human immunodeficiency virus infections,18 patients with cryptogenic cirrhosis,19 as well as hemodialysis patients.20
+On the other hand, very high proportions of anti-HBc reactive donors (8.9-11.0%) were reported from areas of high HBV endemicity in Iran, such as the Golestan and Sistan-Baluchestan provinces.13-15 Moreover, we previously estimated that an average 7.9% of Iranian anti-HBc-positive BDs have molecular evidence of OBI.16 Also, significant OBI rates were estimated among high-risk Iranian populations such as those who inject drugs,17 those with hepatitis C virus or human immunodeficiency virus infections,18 patients with cryptogenic cirrhosis,19 as well as hemodialysis patients.20

-We previously reported rates of 1.4% and 0.33% HBsAg positivity among the general population and blood donation volunteers, respectively, in Mashhad, the capital city of Razavi Khorasan province, northeastern Iran.
-On the other hand, 8.5% of HBsAg non-reactive BDs in this city showed anti-HBc seroreactivity; however, no cases of occult hepatitis B were detected among anti-HBC-positive BDs.
-We aimed to determine the rate of anti-HBC seropositivity among HbsAg seronegative donors in this region and HBV DNA positivity irrespective of serum anti-HBc status.
+We previously reported rates of 1.4% and 0.33% HBsAg positivity among the general population and blood donation volunteers, respectively, in Mashhad, the capital city of Razavi Khorasan province, northeastern Iran.^{21,22} On the other hand, 8.5% of HBsAg non-reactive BDs in this city showed anti-HBc seroreactivity; however, no cases of occult hepatitis B were detected among anti-HBC-positive BDs.23 We aimed to determine the rate of anti-HBC seropositivity among HbsAg seronegative donors in this region and HBV DNA positivity irrespective of serum anti-HBc status.